juban/craft-google-recaptcha/README.md

 {{ craft.googleRecaptcha.render({ id: 'recaptcha-widget' }) }}
 ```

+> For API v2, you can provide a second boolean argument to the render method to trigger the instant rendering of the widget (ie. ```twig {{ craft.googleRecaptcha.render({ id: 'recaptcha-widget' }, true) }}```).
+> This is useful if you are working with views loaded through Ajax or Sprig calls and you need to refresh the widget.

 ### Verify users submissions

 To validate a user submission on server side, you can use the built-in method: